regundoo/CarND-Behavioral-Cloning-P3/README.md

 Right Image
 ![alt text][image8]

-First of all, we add a correction value to images captured by either left or right cameras:
+First, we add a correction value to images captured by either left or right cameras:
 * for the left camera we want the car to steer to the right (positive offset)
 * for the right camera we want the car to steer to the left (negative offset)